harumuki/thorsten-hans.com/_posts/2019-12-04-azure-container-registry-unleashed-webhooks.md

 The story for the demo project is told quickly.
 We will stick with good old NGINX Docker Image.
 We will utilize an ACR webhook, to call into a custom Azure Function (AzFN).
 The Azure Function will extract some metadata about the Docker Image from the actual `push` request and persist it - as a new document - in Azure CosmosDB using the CosmosDB bindings for Azure Functions.

-### The Azure Function Project
+### The Azure Functions Project

-The Azure Function project [is open sourced on GitHub](https://github.com/ThorstenHans/acr-unleashed-webhooks){:target="_blank"}.
+The Azure Functions project [is open sourced on GitHub](https://github.com/ThorstenHans/acr-unleashed-webhooks){:target="_blank"}.
 At the heart of the Azure Function, they payload from the webhook is extracted and stored in CosmosDB using an `IAsyncCollector`.

 ```csharp
 string requestBody = await new StreamReader(req.Body).ReadToEndAsync();